-From 1 January 2024 to 23 March 2025, 11 cases of non-toxigenic cutaneous diphtheria have been confirmed nationally including, 10 cases of C. diphtheriae and one of C. ulcerans.
+From 1 January 2024 to 30 March 2025, 11 cases of non-toxigenic cutaneous diphtheria have been confirmed nationally including, eight cases of C. diphtheriae, two C. belfantii and one of C. ulcerans.

 Table 2.
 Summary of diphtheria clusters reported in South Africa from November 2024 to March 2025